muntianus/telegram-reminder/README.md

 Once started, the scheduler will automatically send the two daily messages at the specified times.
 Each request to OpenAI uses a 40-second timeout to avoid hanging jobs.
-Before submitting a pull request, run `gofmt -w` to ensure all Go files are properly formatted.
+Before submitting a pull request, run `gofmt -w` and `golangci-lint run` to ensure formatting and pass all linters.

 ## Deploying on a server